thimpat/to-esm/README.md

 <span style="font-size:40px;">💡</span>
-## Write code for CommonJs and ES Modules
+## Some conventions to write code for both CommonJs and ES Modules

+Here are a few guides to writing code easily convertible.

 ### Use named exports